How Environmental, Social And Governance Factors Are Changing Credit Risk

 Susan Gray, Global Head of Corporate and Infrastructure Ratings, S&P Global Ratings

-Susan Gray is Global Head of Corporate and Infrastructure Ratings at S&P Global and is responsible for Innovation and Sustainable Finance, including ESG.
+Susan Gray is Global Head of Corporate and Infrastructure at S&P Global Ratings.
 Susan leads a team of over 540 analysts in 20 countries who provide credit opinions on over 5000 entities and $15t of debt.

-Susan joined S&P Global in 2015 to lead S&P’s new Global Infrastructure Practice.
-She led the development of S&P’s new Green Evaluation in 2017 and it’s ESG Evaluation, which will be launched shortly.
+Susan joined S&P Global in 2015 to lead S&P's new Global Infrastructure Practice.
+In 2017 her role expanded to include Global Corporates, Innovation, and Sustainable Finance.
+She has led the development of S&P's Green Evaluation and ESG Evaluation sustainability assessments.

-She has been based in New York for the last 12 years.
-Susan holds an Honors degree in Economics and a Law degree from the University of Sydney.
-Susan, is an active not for profit Director, and is a Leadership Fellow of the National Association of Corporate Directors.
+She has been based in New York for the last 13 years.
+SUsan graduated from the University of Sydney with Honors in Economics and a Law degree.
+Susan has been an active not for profit Director of publicly owned authorities and cultural institutions for almost 20 years, and is a National Association of Corporate Directors Leadership Fellow.

 Melisa Simic, Regional Advisor for the Americas, Environmental and Social Risk (ESR), ING